tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 - a mozilla developer account is required
 - any secrets that are necessary for the publication process are set as `Actions secret`
 - any additional information, see [Submitting an add-on](https://extensionworkshop.com/documentation/publish/submitting-an-add-on/)
+  - _Note_:
+    - The tool `web-ext` (from mozilla) will help you in the [signing process](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) which is required for the use of add-ons without a debug-mode in firefox.

+      For example, install it globally.
+      ```
+      npm install web-ext -g
+      cd ./dist
+      web-ext build
+      ```
 - after publishing the application, a review is usually pending and will be published afterward
   - _Note_:
     - the add-on may be subject to additional review.